moeezm/chiyodiff/README.md

 # CHIYODIFF
 ![an example computational graph](https://raw.githubusercontent.com/moeezm/chiyodiff/master/chiyograph2.png)

 An automatic differentiation library with support for arbitrary tensor operations.
-If you define a functions from shape X tensors to shape Y tensors, and also define the derivative, then you can use it in chiyodiff.
+If you define a function from shape X tensors to shape Y tensors, and also define the derivative, then you can use it in chiyodiff.

 Built in support for matmuls, common scalar operations (+,-,\*,/,exp,log,sin,cos) and tensorizing scalar operations.